 Think for a second, about what else was around during this era.
 If the Miura looked impressive going down the street, this thing must have been like a straight up spaceship!
 Hopelessly beautiful and endlessly exotic, the 33 Stradale is a showstopper from every conceivable angle.
 The only place it could possibly reside on this list is number 1.
 Truly one of the most incredible automotive designs of all time!

-Darin Roberge is CEO of Motorwerks Marketing and is a Marketing and Media Consultant in the Specialty Automotive and Live Events industries.
+Darin Roberge is President of Motorwerks Marketing and is a Marketing and Media Consultant in the Specialty Automotive and Live Events industries.
 Darin has been named a Business Trendsetter by Arizona Foothills Magazine, is a two-time nominee to Phoenix Business Journal’s 40 Under 40 list and is one of Sports Car Market Magazine’s 40 Under 40.
 Learn more about Darin at www.MotorwerksMarketing.com